Category Archives: Drama

 I savored the quiet moments of human connection that were crafted in The Holdovers.

-Events take place over about two weeks beginning at Christmas break and culminating in early January so holiday cheer and sadness are themes.
+Events occur over about two weeks beginning at Christmas break and culminating in early January so holiday cheer and sadness are themes.

 Paul Hunham (Giamatti) is a classics instructor at Barton University, a prep school outside of Boston.
 He is forced to remain on campus during Christmas break to babysit the handful of students with nowhere to go.